 Where To Stay In Nicoya

 Renting a truck from Nomad America allowed me to camp for most of the trip, occasionally stopping at a guest house for a hot shower.
-However if camping isn’t for you, here are some places I found that looked pretty cool:
+However if camping isn’t for you, here are some other options:

 Mamma Rosa – I spent one night here to take advantage of AC, wifi, and a hot shower.
 It’s location is perfect, with a trail directly to the beach.

 Salina Santa Teresa – Sweet looking hostel right next to the beach, quirky design.
 Surfboard rentals, surf lessons, yoga, and more.

 Basically road tripping down the coast of Nicoya Peninsula is an awesome surfing adventure, and won’t break the bank either.
 Especially if you team up with others to rent an expedition truck with a roof-top tent.